ChetanaCode/RAG-LangChain-Pipeline-with-OpenAI-ChromaDB-and-PDFLoader/README.md

-# 📄 RAG Pipeline with Chroma, LangChain, and OpenAI
+# 📄 RAG LangChain Pipeline with OpenAI,ChromaDB and PDF

 This project demonstrates how to build a **Retrieval-Augmented Generation (RAG)** pipeline using: